msatul1305/Linux/Companies/readme.md

     - Time Warner
     - Sony
 Please note that the list is not exhaustive, and rankings may vary based on different criteria and regions.

-- Here's a list of some of the top companies in various sectors in India:
+- top companies India across sectors:
   - Information Technology (IT):
     - Tata Consultancy Services (TCS)
     - Infosys